viralshahlab/labwebsite/support/index.md

 We are deeply grateful to the wide variety of organizations and philanthropy who support our work!

-Our work is supported by an NIH K08 Career Development Award (NHLBI), a Vertex Research Innovation Award, Cystic Fibrosis Foundation awards (Leroy Matthews, K Boost, Traineeship awards), and philanthropic support.
+Our work is supported by an NIH K08 Career Development Award (NHLBI), Burroughs Wellcome Fund Career Award for Medical Scientists, a Vertex Research Innovation Award, Cystic Fibrosis Foundation awards (Leroy Matthews, K Boost, Traineeship awards), and philanthropic support.
 Together these provide stable, multi-year support for the lab's research program.

 No gift is too small.
 Please contact us below to support our investigations.